 All applicants must have the following:

 1. Completion of both UBC’s SOWK 200 (Introduction to Social Welfare) and UBC’s SOWK 201 (Introduction to Social Work Practice), or equivalents, with a minimum grade of “B” obtained in each course.
-Please check this list of approved courses.
+Please check the BC Transfer Guide for the list of transferable equivalents.

 2. At least 6 credits of English.
 Applicants are exempt if they have a previous degree from an institution where English was the language of instruction.
 For applicants with 60 credits of UBC-Vancouver coursework, WRDS 150 is an acceptable substitute for 3 credits of the 6 credit English requirement.
 Successful completion of the Arts One Program or the Co-ordinated Arts Program (CAP) will also fulfill the School’s English requirement.